ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

   - API URL: URL of the SystemLink API Documentation.
   - API Key: Authentication key for uploading the built measurement packages to SystemLink.
   - Feed Name: Name of the feed under which the packages need to be uploaded.
-  - Workspace: Name of the workspace for which the user has the access to create feed and upload packages.
+  - Workspace: Name of the workspace for which the user has access to create feed and upload packages.
   - Overwrite: Boolean value for overwriting the already existing packages.

 Note:
-  - For uploading the packages, if the API URL and Workspace are not provided then the `SystemLink client configuration` will be utilized, whereas API key and Feed name must be provided.
+  - For uploading the packages, if the API URL and Workspace are not provided then the `SystemLink client configuration` will be utilized, whereas the API key and Feed name must be provided.
-  - User can enter (dot) '.' to build all measurements in both the modes.
+  - User can enter (dot) '.' to build all measurements in both modes.

 #### Logger implementation